matikin9/gtfs.org/README.md

 ## Building and hosting
 This site is built using [CircleCI](http://circleci.com) and hosted on Amazon S3 as a static site.
 Each time it is deployed, it pulls the latest documentation from [Google Transit](https://github.com/google/transit) and [GTFS Best Practices](https://github.com/MobilityData/gtfs-best-practices).
 The site automatically re-deploys every hour.
 Deployment status can be checked at [CircleCI](https://circleci.com/gh/MobilityData/gtfs.org/tree/master).

+Note that you may need to clear your cache in order to see recent changes reflected on gtfs.org.

 ### Staging

 Any commit pushed to the `master` branch will automatically be deployed to https://staging.gtfs.org.